oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0.md

 # Appendix W: Operating Model Questions

-> NOTE: This appendix contains the questions originally used to help drive the operating model described in [Section 2](2).
+> NOTE: This appendix contains the questions originally used to help drive the operating model described in [Section 2, Operating Model](#2-operating-model).
 The intent is that this Appendix will be deleted prior to public review of this specification.

 > **NOTE:**  Tentative list of Qs the MQTT Transfer Spec should answer; feedback on additional questions or questions